Do you want to add rich snippets on your WordPress site?

 Method 1.
 Adding Rich Snippets in WordPress Using a WordPress Plugin

-It helps you easily optimize your site for the search engines without the need to hire an SEO expert.
+It helps you easily optimize your site for search engines without the need to hire an SEO expert.
 Plus, you can set up rich snippets on your site in a couple of clicks.

 Note: You’ll need the pro version of AIOSEO since it includes schema markup functionality and other features like XML sitemaps, a redirection manager, and more.
 There is a free version of the plugin you can use to get started.